RMS Celtic (1901): World War I

 It was during these repairs that the ship was requisitioned as part of the Liner Requisition Scheme on 17 April 1917.
 She was assigned to missions to transport equipment from the United States.
-Her main task was to carry oil in her cargo hold, with her capable of carrying 700 tonnes per trip to Liverpool, where it is recovered to supply Navy ships.
-On 31 March 1918, U-Boat UB-77 torpedoed Celtic in the Irish Sea.
+Her main task was to carry oil in her cargo hold, with her capable of carrying 700 tonnes per trip to Liverpool, where it was transferred to supply Navy ships.
+On 31 March 1918, U-Boat UB-77 torpedoed Celtic in the Irish Sea, hitting her twice.
 Six people on board were killed, but again, Celtic remained afloat.
 Eventually, the damaged vessel was towed to Liverpool and repaired again.
 On 17 May 1919, the British government finally returned her to her owner, who sent her to Harland & Wolff shipyards to refit her for her return to the New York route.

 Post-war and final demise

 In 1920, after work to restore her original decor was finished, Celtic resumed the Liverpool-New York route.
-To adapt her to new types of clientele and to the drop in the number of immigrants to the North Atlantic, her capacity has been greatly reduced to 350 first class, 250 second class, and 1000 third class passengers.
+To adapt her to new types of clientele and to the drop in the number of migrants on the North Atlantic, her capacity has been greatly reduced to 350 first class, 250 second class, and 1000 third class passengers.
 She subsequently experienced several incidents.
 The first incident occurred in on 25 April 1925 while in the Mersey, when she accidentally rammed the Coast Line’s ship Hampshire Coast.
 Both vessels suffered only minor damage.
 The same year Celtic lost a propeller in Boston Harbor and had to return to the dock, forcing her passengers to leave by train for New York in order to take another ship.

 The second collision took place on 29 January 1927, when Celtic was rammed in thick fog by the American Diamond Lines Anaconda off Fire Island.
 That same year, as newer ships entered service on the North Atlantic, the White Star Line refitted Celtic to carry 2,500 passengers, while her first class was converted to cabin class at cheaper rates, to keep up with account of her low speed.